-Vegetables such as broccoli, kale, cabbage, brussel sprouts and cauliflower belong to a group of vegetables know as Brassicas.
-This group of vegetables is particularly important, as it contains something called indol-3-carbonal, which has been shown to have powerful anti-cancer properties.
+Some of the best vital greens are vegetables such as broccoli, kale, cabbage, brussel sprouts and cauliflower.
+These belong to a group of vegetables know as Brassicas.
+This group of vegetables is particularly important, as they contain indol-3-carbonal, which has been shown to have powerful anti-cancer properties.
 These vegetables also help support oestrogen clearance through the liver, so can be helpful for women with symptoms hormonal symptoms.

 Soil Quality is a Must When Growing Vital Greens

 One important factor to note about vegetables is the soil they’re grown in, which ultimately affects their nutrient content.
-Unfortunately, Australian soil tends to be quite low in essential minerals, so our vegetables already contain fewer nutrients than they should.
-Couple this with a typical Western diet which is already low in vegetables, and you have a recipe for nutrient deficiencies.
+Australian soil tends to be quite low in essential minerals, so our vegetables already contain fewer nutrients than they should.
 Among the most common are magnesium, calcium and iron.
-However, you can overcome this by adding vital greens powders to your diet, as these may come in handy to give your food the extra nutritional boost it needs for optimal health and vitality.
-They are also good for people who are time poor and simply don’t eat enough vegetables.
+Couple this with a typical Western diet, low in vegetables, and you have a recipe for low nutrient value.
+However, you can overcome this by adding vital greens powders to your diet.
+This approach gives your food the extra nutritional boost it needs for optimal health and vitality.
+Plus, this strategy is good for people who are time poor and simply don’t eat enough vegetables.

 Increasing Your Vital Green Intake

 To increase green vegetables in your diet, aim to have a serving with each meal.
-That may include a handful of spinach with your morning eggs, some salad greens with your lunch and an assortment of vegetables with your dinner.
-If you are keen to increase your vegetables, green smoothies as an addition to breakfast or in between meals is a great way to up your intake and energy levels.
+That may include a handful of spinach with your morning eggs.
+You can also try some salad greens with your lunch and an assortment of vegetables with your dinner.
+If you are keen to increase your vegetables then try green smoothies.
+These are a health booster to breakfast or in between meals.
+And they increase your vital green intake and energy levels, especially when working out.